50 Amazing Landmarks in France To Visit

 25. Fortified City of Carcassonne, Carcassonne

-Magical Carcassonne will take your breath away.
-It’s one of the most beautiful medieval landmarks in France.
-It’s a 13th century fantasy world of towers, spiky turrets, stout walls, winding alleys, and moats.
-It’s a medieval junkie’s dream city on steroids.
+Carcassonne is one of France’s most breathtaking medieval landmarks.
+This 13th century wonderland will transport you to a world of spiky turrets, stout walls, winding alleys, and moats.
+It’s a medieval aficionado’s ultimate dream city, elevated to extraordinary levels.

 For the full scoop, read my complete guide to Carcassonne.
 Be sure to buy skip the line tickets for the complex.